 “Give it all back to St. Albans!”

-Dr. Calvin Blake referring to proposed Hartland – St Albans Town Line Changes in the 1840s which included portions of Main Street
+Referring to an 1849 petition to repeal the 1846 Hartland – St Albans Town Line changes which included portions of Main Street

 *